-On Opening Day, before 8,376 fans at Huntington Ave Baseball Grounds, the Americans defeat the A's in the morning game of a Patriot's Day twin bill, 9-4.
-In front of 27,658 spectators, Connie Mack's Athletics win the matinee match-up, 10-7, which features two future Hall of Fame hurlers, Eddie Plank and Cy Young.
+On Opening Day, before 8,376 fans at Huntington Avenue Baseball Grounds, the Americans defeat the A's in the morning game of a Patriot's Day twin bill, 9-4.
+In front of 27,658 spectators, Connie Mack's Athletics split the twin bill, winning the matinee match-up, 10-7, featuring two future Hall of Fame hurlers, Eddie Plank and Cy Young.

 Indians hurler Addie Joss throws his second career no-hitter, beating the White Sox, 1-0.
-Two seasons ago, opposing future Hall of Fame pitcher Ed Walsh, the right-hander tossed a perfect game, also against the Pale Hose.
+Two seasons ago, facing fellow future Hall of Fame pitcher Ed Walsh, the right-hander tossed a perfect game against the Pale Hose.

-In Detroit, the Tigers play their first game in Navin Field, later to known as Tiger Stadium, defeating Cleveland, 6-5.
-The ballpark at the corner of Trumbull and Michigan, which will serve as the team's home for the next 87 years, replaces Bennett Park, which was located on the same site since 1896.
+In Detroit, the Tigers play their first game in Navin Field, later known as Tiger Stadium, defeating Cleveland, 6-5.
+The ballpark at the corner of Trumbull and Michigan, which will serve as the team's home for the next 87 years, replaces Bennett Park on the same site since 1896.

 In Chicago, the Cubs play their first game at Weeghman Park, beating the Reds in 11 innings, 7-6.
-In 1926, the ballpark will become known as Wrigley Field, in honor of William Wrigley, the chewing gum mogul who gained full ownership of the team seven seasons ago.
+In 1926, the ballpark becomes known as Wrigley Field in honor of William Wrigley, the chewing gum mogul who gained full ownership of the team seven seasons ago.

 Phillies player-manager Gavvy Cravath calls upon himself to pinch-hit against the Giants.
 The Philadelphia slugger responds with a three-run homer, the last round-tripper of his career, to beat New York, 3-0.

-Gee Walker strokes a homer, triple, double and a single to become the only player to hit for the cycle on Opening Day.
+Gee Walker strokes a homer, triple, double, and a single to become the first player to hit for the cycle on Opening Day.
 The 29-year-old Tigers outfielder's performance helps Detroit beat the Indians at Navin Field, 4-3.

-In his first major league at-bat, Red Sox 20-year old rookie Ted Williams strikes out against Yankees right-hander Red Ruffing.
-The 6'-4" skinny 'Kid', last season's American Association Triple Crown winner, will finish the day 1-for-4 with the first hit of 2,654 he will collect during in his 19-year career being a 400-foot double in a 2-0 loss at Yankee Stadium.
+In the only game he'll ever play with Lou Gehrig in the field, Ted Williams strikes out in his first major league at-bat.
+The 20-year-old Red Sox rookie, last season's American Association Triple Crown winner, will finish the day 1-for-4 with the first hit of 2,654 he will collect during his 19-year career, a 400-foot double in a 2-0 loss at Yankee Stadium.

 During a World War II mission, Elmer Gedeon is killed when his plane is shot down over France, becoming the first of two major leaguers to die in World War II.
 The B-26 bomber pilot, who played five major league games as an outfielder for the Senators at the end of the 1939 season, will be buried in Arlington National Cemetery.